CraftAcademyLabs/ca_course/week7/cooper_client_react/04_saving_data.md

 }
 ```

 If there is a result and the user is authenticated, then the `#save-result` button will show.
 We have an `onClick` on this button which calls on a function we have not defined yet, `saveCooperData`.
-Lets add that above the render method:
+Let's add that above the render method:

 ```js
 // ...